Radket27/how-to-run-virt-manager/README.md

 ![](png/1.png)

-After that press "y"
-After installation finish reboot your computer
+Then press "y".
+Restart your computer when installation is complete
 # 2. How to create VM
 Run virt-manager